endurantgames/cosmiclegends/src/classes/knight.md

 At the start of Volume 5, choose an ability from any Volume's list.

 ::::::::::: ability-list ::::::::::::
+TBD

+:   to be determined

+TBD

+:   to be determined

 - one
 - two
 :::::::::::::::::::::::::::::::::::::